 - Striving for 100% clean energy in Colorado by 2040.

-- We reached consensus at FERC to reduce wholesale rates by 2% in March 2021 with another 2% reduction coming in March 2022 as we strive to further lower association costs while we transition.
+- Reduced wholesale rates to members by 2% – following a previous 2% wholesale rate reduction in 2021 – as we strive to reduce association costs while we transition.

-- We entered two energy imbalance markets and 80% of our load is now in an organized market as we work toward the greater reliability and affordability available in an RTO.
+- Actively participating in multiple efforts to develop an organized market in the West as we continue to work toward the greater reliability and affordability available in an RTO.

 Benefits of joining an RTO